shotgunsoftware/sg-jira-bridge/docs/quickstart.rst

 .. note::

-    The trigger uses it's own authentication to ShotGrid, independent of the auth used in the SG Jira Bridge Server and the main shotgunEvents settings.
+    The trigger uses it's own authentication to Flow Production Tracking, independent of the auth used in the SG Jira Bridge Server and the main shotgunEvents settings.
-    We highly recommend you add an additional Script User in ShotGrid solely for this trigger.
+    We highly recommend you add an additional Script User in Flow Production Tracking solely for this trigger.

 .. note::